This round-up of delightfully helpful Parents Nights Out was once 15-20 but now it is nine. Ok, we will take what we can get.

-Parents Night Out, also called PNO, is evening childcare dressed up like a drop-off kid party!
-Hosted by a local children-centric venue, children usually eat pizza, have dessert (gasp!), watch movies, and play with other kids of a similar age until way past their bedtimes.
+Parents Night Out, also called PNO, is evening childcare dressed up as a drop-off kid party!
+Hosted by a local children-centric venue, children usually eat pizza, have dessert (gasp!), watch movies, and play with other kids of a similar age until way past their bedtime.
 The formula varies depending on which organization is playing host.
-In some cases, your kids will do gymnastics or make art, in others they’ll zonk out in front of Frozen.
+In some cases, your kids will do gymnastics or make art, in others they’ll zonk out in front of Toy Story 4.

 Here are some East Bay PNO programs to consider for your next date night:

-- Color Me Mine, Alameda.
-Called Kids Night Out for good reason, kids can paint pottery and eat ice cream before their movie of the month from 6pm to 9pm on occasional Saturdays.
-Suggested for ages 5 and up. $25/+$20 each sibling includes pottery project but NO DINNER.
+Color Me Mine (Alameda) Called Kids Night Out for good reason, kids can paint pottery and eat ice cream before their movie of the month from 6pm to 9pm.
+Often offered on select Saturdays.
+Suggested for ages 5 and up. $29/child and includes pottery project but NO DINNER (there is a snack though).
 Website >

-Before you drop off your child for PNO:
+Before you drop off your child for a kids’ night out:

 - Always make a reservation.

 - Pack a bag (if needed).
 Do you need to provide swimsuit, food, or jammies?
+Extra mask?
 Don’t forget the goods.

 - Now, get out of there and have fun!

-Do you have a favorite PNO location that I missed?
+Do you have a favorite PNO location that we missed?